 5500 Congress Avenue

-Double or Nothing Two-Step teaches lessons at Sagebrush every Wednesday from 7 to 8 p.m. $5 donations are appreciated.
+Double or Nothing Two-Step is offered at the Sagebrush in a donation based social capacity or via private lessons.
 According to their website, the duo teaches ‘Austin honky-tonk two-step’ and like any regional dialect, they have a specific swagger and style.
 You can also catch their classes on various nights at Sam’s Town Point (see schedule here).

 1600 W 5th Street